aws-samples/aws-modernization-with-quali/content/module2/troubleshoot/11_page.md

 colony.sh logs
 ```

 This will provide the developer with a detailed log trail of all the steps that were performed by CloudShell Colony on that VM.
-In this case, you can see the different steps that were taken to deploy and configure MongoDB on that host.
+In our case, you can see the different steps that were taken to deploy and configure MongoDB on that host.

  ![11_page](/images/module2/11_page.png)